supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 3. After running, the tensorboard server will be available with `Open` button in workspace.
 Click on it.
 4. That's it!
 Now you can view your tensorboard logs.

-**Step 9.** Release your private app
+**Step 10.** Release your private app

 Just run the following command in the root directory of you app.
-Lear more in [corresponding tutorial](https://developer.supervise.ly/app-development/basics/add-private-app).
+Learn more in [corresponding tutorial](https://developer.supervise.ly/app-development/basics/add-private-app).

 ```bash
 # use supervisely cli
 supervisely release
 ```

-**Step 10.** Run app on your Supervisely instance
+**Step 11.** Run app on your Supervisely instance

 Choose your project and click on three-dot menu.
 Then, choose `Run App -> Training tensorboard template` and, if you need, specify selected `Advanced Settings`.
 Click `Run`.

 <!-- ![training-tensorboard\_template]() -->

-**Step 6.** Open Tensorboard while training
+**Step 12.** Open Tensorboard while training

 Wait until your project will be downloaded and your tensorboard logging server will start.
 You can open it in `Workspace Tasks` interface with clicking `Open` button.